Scale your business with our modular plugins.

 1.1.
 WooCommerce Stripe Payment Gateway

 WooCommerce Stripe Payment Gateway is a WordPress plugin that allows you to integrate Stripe with WooCommerce.
-Since Stripe is one of the most popular payment gateways, this tool can be very helpful for online stores that have customers from around the world.
-Additionally, it comes with features to test WooCommerce orders in your online store.
+Since Stripe is one of the most popular payment gateways, this tool can be invaluable for online stores that cater to customers worldwide.
+Additionally, it comes with features that allow you to test WooCommerce orders in your online store.

-Since this is a WordPress plugin, you have to install and activate it first.
+Since this is a WordPress plugin, you must first install and activate it.
 Go to Plugins > Add New and search for “WooCommerce Stripe Payment Gateway”.
 Then, click Install Now and activate the plugin.

 1.1.1.
 Integrate WooCommerce with Stripe for Test Mode